Layne lost her father to cancer in her mid-20s. She hopes to help others navigate their experience with loss.

 First, if you are attending a funeral, wake, memorial service, or celebration of life, I am sorry for your loss.
 When there is a death in the family, the death of a loved one, friend, or acquaintance, everyone comes together for a celebration of life.
 You may be wondering what is and what is not appropriate to wear.
+You might be asking, do I wear black to a memorial service?
 While there are no definite rules and each celebration of life is different, it is most important to know what kind of group will be in attendance.

-I will be giving advice on what is most appropriate for a general celebration of life—this advice is based on North American (of the United States) tradition but does not take into account particular cultural and religious customs.
+I will be giving advice on what is most appropriate for a general celebration of life, based on society/culture/tradition in North America (particularly the United States).
+It does not take into account all cultural and religious customs.
 It is always best to ask someone about what is expected if you are unsure, as every ceremony will differ.

 The following advice presents standard, appropriate, and tasteful options for both women and girls based on my most recent experience attending a funeral.